joshuacrull/Wazuh_SIEM/README.md

 1. In the Linode market place select the "Wazuh" App.
 Enter your email for the SSL cert.
 Create a Sudo user that can SSH into the Wazuh cloud.
 Upon deployment wait 5 minutes for Wazuh to configure.
 2. SSH into Wazuh
-   When your machine is running open up a terminal and ssh into the machine.
+   When your machine is running open up a terminal and ssh into the machine. <br />
-   "ssh root@xxx.xxx.xxx.xxx"
+   -  ssh root@xxx.xxx.xxx.xxx
 3. Once you log into the Wazuh box you can run the following command to check for .deploymet-secerts.txt "ls -al"
 4. We need to view insde the text file so run the following command: